healthykitchen101/healthykitchen101.com/kettles/reviews/hamilton-beach/hamilton-beach-electric-kettle-40880.md

 *   Usability (35%) - **6.5**/undefined

-The main strength of the Hamilton Beach Stainless Steel Electric Kettle (40880) lies in its overall good performance.
-A durable stainless steel carafe and an affordable price are the cherry on top for this product.
+The strength of the Hamilton Beach Stainless Steel Electric Kettle (40880) lies in its overall good performance.
+The durable stainless steel carafe and its affordable price makes this kettle a [winner](https://healthykitchen101.com/kettles/reviews/best/electric-kettles/).

 Unfortunately, we couldn’t help but wish for a larger opening to make cleaning the kettle easier.
 Moreover, some unnecessary extra bottom stands made the carafe slightly wobbly when boiling.